 - 1. Bachelor of Science in Nursing -BSN for the generic (basic) student - 2.
 ADN to BSN fast track for the student just completing an ADN program - 3.
-RN BSN for the returning RN student - 4.
+RN to BSN for the returning RN student - 4.
 Licensed Vocational Nurse LVN 30 unit option

-CSUCI Mission Statement
+CSU Channel Islands Mission Statement

-Placing students at the center of the educational experience, California State University Channel Islands provides undergraduate and graduate education that facilitates learning within and across disciplines through integrative approaches, emphasizing experiential and service learning, and graduates students with multicultural and international perspectives.
+Placing students at the center of the educational experience, California State University Channel Islands provides undergraduate and graduate education that facilitates learning within and across disciplines through integrative approaches, emphasizes experiential and service learning, and graduates students with multicultural and international perspectives.